ringtailsoftware/zvterm/README.md

 # ZVTerm

-A Zig wrapper for a [libvterm](https://www.leonerd.org.uk/code/libvterm/), exposing a small subset in a native Zig API.
+A Zig wrapper for [libvterm](https://www.leonerd.org.uk/code/libvterm/), exposing a small subset in a native Zig API.

 (Just enough to build a working toy terminal emulator)